ajtock/NGS_intro_Cambridge_SysBio/README.md

 ```

 The SAM output has one line per read and, where applicable, alignments for paired reads are output on consecutive lines.
-Each line is a collection of at least 12 tab-separated fields; from left to right, the fields are:
+Each line is a collection of at least 11 tab-separated fields.
+From left to right, the fields are:

 1. Name of read that aligned